 Student Responsibilities in the Advising Relationship

-Students at USCA are required to be advised before each registration period.
+Students at UofSC Aiken are required to be advised before each registration period.
 However, students should take the initiative to develop a close working relationship with their Advisor.
 Students must be proactive in regards to their educational plans.

 The advisee has primary responsibility for:

-3. consulting with an Advisor on changes in the approved schedule, or academic plans.
-An Advisor should be consulted before changing majors, transferring, or withdrawing from college.
+- Consulting with an advisor on changes in the approved schedule, or academic plans.
+An advisor should be consulted before changing majors, transferring, or withdrawing from college.

-4. discussing academic difficulties with an Advisor and taking action to correct the difficulties.
+- Discussing academic difficulties with an advisor and taking action to correct the difficulties.

-5. reading all college communications and meeting all college deadlines pertinent to him/her.
-(For example, the USCA Bulletin, the course schedule booklet, the student handbook, letters from the Registrar, Advisement Services, etc.)
+- Reading all college communications and meeting all college deadlines pertinent to him/her.
+(For example, the UofSC Aiken Bulletin, the course schedule booklet, the student handbook, letters from the Registrar, Advisement Services, etc.)

 Academic Advisor's Skills and Responsibilities

-An Academic Advisor assists a student in pursuing his/her educational goals and facilitating access to the full range of learning opportunities and services available at USCA.
+An academic advisor assists a student in pursuing his/her educational goals and facilitating access to the full range of learning opportunities and services available at UofSC Aiken.

-1. have a thorough understanding of the current curriculum, institutional requirements, course sequences and general education requirements.
-In addition to the general education requirements, an Advisor must have knowledge of the specific requirements for major/minor concentration offered by his/her department.
+- Have a thorough understanding of the current curriculum, institutional requirements, course sequences and general education requirements.
+In addition to the general education requirements, an advisor must have knowledge of the specific requirements for major/minor concentration offered by his/her department.

-1. aiding each advisee to plan each term's program of courses and, as soon as possible, helping to determine a comprehensive educational plan.
-It is recommended that a degree guide sheet be kept by both Advisor and advisee.
-The Advisor should explain the general education and departmental requirements, counseling the advisee in the selection of appropriate courses.
-The Advisor must sign enter advisement notes in Degree Works and should accordingly be consulted regarding schedule changes.
+- Aiding each advisee to plan each term's program of courses and, as soon as possible, helping to determine a comprehensive educational plan.
+It is recommended that a degree guide sheet be kept by both advisor and advisee.
+The advisor should explain the general education and departmental requirements, counseling the advisee in the selection of appropriate courses.
+The advisor must sign and enter advisement notes in Degree Works and should accordingly be consulted regarding schedule changes.

-2. reviewing with each advisee, at least once per term, the record of his/her academic progress.
-An Advisor should maintain accurate records for each advisee, including grade reports, major guide sheet, and notes entered in Degree Works.
+- Reviewing with each advisee, at least once per term, the record of his/her academic progress.
+An advisor should maintain accurate records for each advisee, including grade reports, major guide sheet, and notes entered in Degree Works.
 Advisors should assist advisees in accessing appropriate support services and activities needed to successfully pursue the student's educational plan.
-The Advisor should support the advisee's periodic review of his/her educational plan.
+The advisor should support the advisee's periodic review of his/her educational plan.

 Limitations On Academic Advisor Responsibilities